BIMSBbioinfo/Strategies_for_analyzing_BS-seq/diff_meth_tools/compareUsingSimulated.md

 Functions
 =========

-Here are functions to run limma and to run our simulation:
+Here are functions to run limma, DSS and methylKit and calculate sensitivity, specificity and F-score:

 <!-- rnb-text-end -->
 ``` r